nextauthjs/docs/docs/adapters/dynamodb.md

 This is the AWS DynamoDB Adapter for next-auth.
 This package can only be used in conjunction with the primary next-auth package.
 It is not a standalone package.

-You need a table with a partition key `pk` and a sort key `sk`.
-Your table also needs a global secondary index named `GSI1` with `GSI1PK` as partition key and `GSI1SK` as sorting key.
+By default, the adapter expects a table with a partition key `pk` and a sort key `sk`, as well as a global secondary index named `GSI1` with `GSI1PK` as partition key and `GSI1SK` as sorting key.
 To automatically delete sessions and verification requests after they expire using [dynamodb TTL](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html) you should [enable the TTL](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/time-to-live-ttl-how-to.html) with attribute name 'expires'.
 You can set whatever you want as the table name and the billing method.

 You can find the full schema in the table structure section below.